 - Conviction of a felony

-How to File for Divorce in Indiana
+How Do I File for Divorce in Indiana?

 To file for divorce in the state of Indiana, the filing party should submit a Petition for Dissolution of Marriage with the help of an Indianapolis divorce lawyer.
 This must be typewritten, with an original and a copy filed and verified at the Marion County Domestic Relations Counseling Bureau.
 In addition to the petition, you will need to complete and submit a Domestic Relations Appearance Form and a Domestic Relations Summons.